Stability and statistical inference for semidiscrete optimal transport maps: Introduction

-It is important to note that the OT map in the semidiscrete case is a discrete mapping that is piecewise constant over the partition of $\R^d$ defined by the \textit{Laguerre cells} \cite{aurenhammer1987power,aurenhammer1998minkowski,kitagawa2019convergence}.
-This means that no nondegenerate \textit{pointwise} limit distribution exists for the empirical OT map.
+It is important to note that the semidiscrete OT map is a discrete mapping that is piecewise constant over the partition of $\R^d$ defined by the \textit{Laguerre cells} (\cite{aurenhammer1987power,aurenhammer1998minkowski}; Chapter 5 in \cite{peyre2019computational}).
+As such, the empirical OT map at a fixed interior point of each Laguerre cell exactly coincides with the population OT map as soon as the sample size is large enough, which effectively means that no nondegenerate \textit{pointwise} limit distribution exists for the empirical OT map.
 Nevertheless, this observation does not contradict our limit theorems since both functionals aggregate the contributions of the empirical OT map near the boundaries of the Laguerre cells, which add up to nontrivial weak limits.
+See the discussion at the end of Section \ref{sec: semidiscrete OT} for more details.

-The proof of our limit theorems relies on new stability estimates of the OT map with respect to the dual potential vector--this result could be of independent interest.
+The proof of our limit theorems relies on new stability estimates of the OT map with respect to the dual potential vector---this result may be of independent interest.
 Specifically, we show that the $L^p$-error functional is Hadamard \textit{directionally} differentiable with a nonlinear derivative as a mapping of the dual potential vector.
-For the linear functional, we establish (Frech\'{e}t) differentiability and characterize the derivative.
+For the linear functional, we establish (Fr\'{e}chet) differentiability and characterize the derivative.
 The derivation of these stability estimates, which relies on the careful analysis of the facial structures of the Laguerre cells, is the main technical contribution of the present paper.
-Given the differentiability results, the limit distributions follow by combining the extended delta method \cite{romisch2004} and a central limit theorem for the empirical dual potential vector recently derived in \cite{del2022central}.
-The bootstrap consistency readily follows for the linear functional, as it is Frech\'{e}t differentiable with respect to the dual potential vector.
-For the $L^p$-error functional, while the derivative is nonlinear, the bootstrap is still shown to be consistent, thanks to the specific structure of the derivative; see the discussion after Proposition \ref{prop: bootstrap consistency}.
+Given the stability results, the limit distributions follow by combining the extended delta method \cite{romisch2004} and a central limit theorem (CLT) for the empirical dual potential vector \cite{del2022central}.
+The bootstrap consistency readily follows for the linear functional, as it is Fr\'{e}chet differentiable with respect to the dual potential vector.
+For the $L^p$-error functional, while the derivative is nonlinear, the bootstrap is still shown to be consistent, thanks to the specific structure of the derivative; see the discussion after Theorem \ref{prop: bootstrap consistency}.